ikajic/remote_associates_test/data/README.md

 The `raw` directory contains experimental data from other researchers:

-* freeassociations: word pair association strengths from the free association experiment by Nelson, McEvoy and Schreiber (1998) at the University of Florida.
+* `raw/freeassociations/`: word pair association strengths from the free association experiment by Nelson, McEvoy and Schreiber (1998) at the University of Florida.
 The directory contains a reference to the original sheets, scripts to process sheets and to create a connection matrix.

-* ratproblems/bowden: 144 RAT problems used to create a normative database by Bowden and Jung-Beeman (2003).
+* `raw/ratproblems/bowden`: 144 RAT problems used to create a normative database by Bowden and Jung-Beeman (2003).
 The directory contains an xlsx sheet with the problems and the performance data (transcript from the original paper) and a script to process the xlsx sheet.